You are here:

-If I have already completed an R34, how should I seek permission to apply for a U01 without applying for a U34?
+If I have already completed a U34, how should I seek permission to apply for a U01 without applying for an R34?

-Please speak directly to a NIAMS Clinical Research Manager or a NIAMS Program Director regarding the accomplishments of your R34 and how documentation should be submitted.
+Please speak directly to a NIAMS Clinical Research Manager or a NIAMS Program Director regarding the accomplishments of your U34 and how documentation should be submitted.

 Can I submit an R01 clinical trial application?

-Would the NIAMS accept an investigator-initiated study for a clinical trial if the necessary materials for the planning phase were demonstrably complete through funding resulting from a foundation grant or other private source of funding?
+Would the NIAMS accept an investigator-initiated study application for a clinical trial if the planning milestones were completed through funding resulting from a foundation grant or other private source of funding (not an NIH-funded R34 or U34 planning grant)?